Ottorino Respighi: Illness and death

+Legacy

-Elsa survived her husband for nearly 60 years, unfailingly championing her husband's works and legacy.
-A few months after Respighi's death, Elsa wrote to Guastalla: "I live because I can truly still do something for him.
+Elsa survived her husband for nearly 60 years, unfailingly championing his works and legacy.
+Several months after Respighi's death, she wrote to Guastalla: "I live because I can truly still do something for him.
 And I shall do it, that is certain, until the day I die."
-However, Italian governments following Mussolini's death in 1945 distanced themselves from nationalistic composers, placing Respighi in a group among those including Malipiero, Ildebrando Pizzetti, and Pietro Mascagni and newspapers protested against honours bestowed upon Elsa.
-Despite this, in 1961, the twenty-fifth anniversary of Respighi's death, Elsa donated a collection of unpublished and incomplete manuscripts to the Liceo Musicale in Bologna, now the Conservatorio G. B. Martini, where Respighi had studied.
-In 1969, she helped establish the Fondo Ottorino Respighi, a foundation at the Fondazione Cini in Venice which included a large number of letters and photographs documenting her husband's career.
-Elsa was also at the forefront of the Respighi centenary celebrations in 1979 to commemorate the 100th anniversary of Respighi's birth, though it was vehemently opposed by the Italian Left for ideological reasons.
-She later said that "musical progressives with left-wing political sympathies" tried to discredit Respighi's legacy.
-The commemoration saw a number of long-neglected works of his performed and recorded for the first time.
+However, Italian governments following Mussolini distanced themselves from nationalistic composers including Respighi, Malipiero, Pizzetti, and Pietro Mascagni, and several Italian newspapers protested against honours bestowed upon Elsa.
+Nevertheless, in 1961 she donated a collection of unpublished and incomplete manuscripts to the Liceo Musicale and in 1969, helped establish the Fondo Ottorino Respighi foundation at the Fondazione Cini in Venice which included the donation of a large number of letters and photographs.
+A collection of manuscripts of early works, personal items, and the composer's death mask were also donated to the International Museum and Library of Bologna.
+Elsa was at the forefront of the Respighi centenary celebrations in 1979 to commemorate the 100th anniversary of Respighi's birth, though it was opposed by what she described as "musical progressives with left-wing political sympathies" who tried to discredit his legacy.
+The commemoration saw a number of long-neglected works of Respighi's performed and recorded for the first time.
 Elsa died in 1996, one week short of her 102nd birthday.

-In 1993, Swiss conductor Adriano founded the Respighi Society in London in an effort to make Respighi's "life and works [...] better known and understood by the dissemination of accurate and impartial information."
+In 1993, Swiss conductor Adriano Baumann founded the Respighi Society in London in an effort to make Respighi's "life and works [...] better known and understood by the dissemination of accurate and impartial information."
 It has since been dissolved.

-In March 2000, a commemorative plaque was unveiled on Via Guido Reni in Bologna, Respighi's birthplace.
+On 4 March 2000, a commemorative plaque was unveiled at Respighi's birthplace on Via Guido Reni in Bologna.
+His niece Luisa Putti and great-nieces Elsa and Gloria Pizzoli were in attendance; the latter had donated the piano Respighi used to compose Fountains of Rome and Pines of Rome to the Accademia Filarmonica di Bologna in 1956.

-In 2006, Italian conductor and composer Salvatore Di Vittorio was approached by Respighi's great-nieces, Elsa Pizzoli Mazzacane and Gloria Pizzoli Mangini, who, along with Respighi archiver and cataloger Potito Pedarra, commissioned Di Vittorio to complete several of Respighi's incomplete and previously unpublished compositions.
-This included the Violin Concerto in A major from 1903, which premiered in 2010 with Di Vittorio conducting the Chamber Orchestra of New York, which he founded in 2006.
+In 2006, Elsa and Gloria approached Italian conductor and composer Salvatore Di Vittorio who, along with Respighi archiver and cataloguer Potito Pedarra, commissioned him to complete several of Respighi's incomplete and previously unpublished compositions.
+This included the Violin Concerto in A major from 1903, which premiered in 2010 with Di Vittorio conducting his Chamber Orchestra of New York.
 The orchestra continues to premiere ongoing new editions by Di Vittorio of Respighi's music in premieres as well as recordings on Naxos Records.
-In 2008, Di Vittorio completed his Overture Respighiana, an orchestral work as an homage to Respighi.
+In 2008, Di Vittorio premiered his Overture Respighiana, an orchestral work written as a homage to Respighi.